mlhotellier/mathislhotellier.com/README.md

 This website is licensed under Creative Commons [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Which means that you are free to copy and redistribute the material in any medium or format and remix, transform, and build upon the material.

 This template is designed and developed by Afnizar Nur Ghifari, and adapted by @mlhotellier

+## Installation

+Clone this repository, and open index.html.